HISTORY PROGRESSION MAP – click here

 History at Highfield

-– Changes within living memory and sequencing events in their own personal timeline.
+- Develop chronological understanding by exploring changes within living memory and sequencing events in their own personal timeline.

-– Identify similarities and differences between ways of life in two different periods in the local area.
+- Identify similarities and differences between ways of life in the past and today in the local area.

 - Events beyond living memory that are significant nationally and globally.